About Uncle Buck

 Buck hits it off with Miles and Maizy, but Tia is suspicious, and the two engage in a battle of wills.
-When Buck meets Tia's boyfriend, Bug (Underwood), he warns his niece that Bug is only interested in her for sex ("The guy's a predator, and you're his prey").
+When Buck meets Tia’s boyfriend Bug (Underwood) he warns his niece that Bug is only interested in her for sex (as per his remark of “The guy’s a predator, and you’re his prey”).
 Whenever Tia is with Bug, Buck repeatedly thwarts her plans.
-Over the next several days, Buck deals with a number of situations, including taking the kids to his favorite bowling alley, making over-sized pancakes for Miles' birthday, dealing with a drunk clown, and speaking with the assisstant principal about Maizy while at Maizy's school.
+Over the next several days, Buck deals with a number of situations, including taking the kids to his favorite bowling alley, making over-sized pancakes for Miles' birthday, dealing with a drunk clown, and speaking with the assistant principal about Maizy while at Maizy’s school.

 When Buck threatens Bug with a hatchet, Tia makes Buck’s girlfriend think that he is cheating on her with their neighbor (Metcalf).
 Concerned after Tia sneaks away to a party, Buck changes his mind about going to a horse race, and decides to go looking for Tia instead.

 In conclusion, the film Uncle Buck is a great film to watch, as well as be inspired by.
 And John Candy (who passed away in 1994) did an awesome job bringing Buck to life.
-Buck was the uncle most of us wish we had: willing to stick up for those who couldn't do it themselves, and also sensing when there wasn't something right about a person, as well as knowing a good kid when he saw one.
-He definitely had something special in him -- that's for sure.
+Buck was the uncle most of us wish we had growing up: willing to stick up for those who couldn’t do it themselves, and also sensing when there wasn’t something right about a person, as well as knowing a good kid when he saw one.
+He definitely had something special in him — that’s for sure.

 We miss you, John.
 Make God laugh. :’)